wyatt-herkamp/tux-pdf/README.md

 - [x] Text Rendering
 - [ ] Fonts
   - [X] Custom Fonts
-  - [ ] Built In Pdf Fonts (They work however, not metrics are provided meaning text is not correctly positioned)
+  - [ ] Built In Pdf Fonts (They work however, no metrics are provided meaning text is not correctly positioned)
 - [ ] External Objects
   - [X] Images
   - [ ] SVG